isomerpages/ura-ilsg-cms/_installations/Trumpet Flowers.md

 <br>
 	<b>Location</b>: Clifford Square&nbsp;
 <br><br>
-Step into a giant musical garden and be surrounded by an immersive jungle of light, colour, and sound.
+Step into a giant musical garden and be surrounded by an immersive jungle of light, colour and sound.
 At <i>Trumpet Flowers</i>, visitors get the opportunity to create a unique floral symphony using interactive keys that control the towering musical and light instruments.&nbsp;
 <br><br>
 Inspired by gramophones, these super-sized flowers burst to life occasionally with a specially commissioned musical score by Otis Studio, accompanied by some of Sydney’s finest jazz musicians.
 <br><br>